Reserved accommodation on trains – seating in open plan carriages can be reserved for groups of 15 or more passengers.

 Bluebell Guides & Speakers

-When possible we arrange for a qualified Bluebell Guide to be available to meet groups visiting the Bluebell Railway to provide background information about the Railway and the services that we provide and to answer any questions that you may have.
+When possible a qualified Bluebell Guide can be arranged to meet groups visiting the Bluebell Railway to provide background information about the Railway and the services that we provide and to answer any questions that you may have.

 Visits to Sheffield Park Station

-We can arrange evening visits to our historic Sheffield Park Station during the summer months for Local History Societies and other groups.
+Evening visits to our historic Sheffield Park Station during the summer months for Local History Societies and other and other groups can be arranged.

 Visits commence at 6pm with a presentation about the history of the Railway and the services that we have to offer, followed by a tour of the historic station, including the signal box, the loco shed and the Museum.
 They conclude around 9pm after a buffet supper in the Bessemer Arms Restaurant.
 Bookings can be made via the Sales and Information Office.